mostlyworks/FetchReceiptService/src/FetchReceiptService/README.md

 Assuming the Go sdk isn't installed:

-Go [here](https://go.dev/doc/install) installer it and go back to the other method.
+Go [here](https://go.dev/doc/install) install it and go back to the other method.

 ## Configuration
 Contained in the /config directory are configuration json.
 The databaseConfig is currently ignored as no database is setup to run with this service (in Memory Mode!).